arshadlab/time_charting_with_perf/README.md

 $ probe_remove vaDisplayIsValid
 ```

-Additionally, probe names have a length restriction.
+Probe names have a length restriction.
 If issues arise while setting probes, it may help to shorten the probe names defined in the .csv file to ensure compatibility.